By Gabriel Andre – Art in Tanzania internship

 • Child labour employed in mines

 There was a serious case on the 17th of April 2015, where 19 people were killed after the collapse of an illegal mine near the Bulyanhulu Gold mine in the Kahama district.
 Many children were rescued from the same collapse.
-Most developed countries involved in the Tanzanian mining sector already know these problems.
+Most developed countries involved in the Tanzanian mining sector are already aware of these problems.
 Still, the economic interest is too high to be involved in reducing those political challenges.

 Þ Financial sector